Jukebox Production in Denmark

 However, Ziirsen was not the first to get the idea of producing music boxes locally.
 An engineer, Edvard Agner Køj Petersen, had become aware of music boxes a few years before.
 It might well have been a short sequence in a film during the war that gave him the idea, and late in the evenings he made the drawings for a cabinet and a complete 40-selection mechanism for a jukebox later to be called Lytrofon Musikautomat.
 The machine could, however, not be produced until after 1947/48 due to the lack of tools and the rationing of various material as a consequence of the war.
 The last of the three known Lytrofon music box designs called Bluebird was produced around 1956.
 The total number of Lytrofon-boxes produced is unknown, and only very few have been preserved by collectors.

-Most productions in Denmark took place in the area of Copenhagen, and another engineer, Tage Engbæk, who became quite important to the early Danish jukebox history, made a music box called Atofon in the latter half of the forties.
-The 12-selection Atofon with a copy of an imported D. T. N. Williamson amplifier was made for the slot-machine operator Knud Petersen, who was related to the engineer Edvard Agner Køj Petersen mentioned before.
+Most productions in Denmark took place in the area of Copenhagen, and another engineer, Tage Engbæk (1912-1974), who became quite important to the early Danish jukebox history, made a music box called Atofon in the latter half of the forties.
+The 12-selection Atofon with a copy of an imported D. T. N. Williamson amplifier was made for the slot-machine operator Knud Petersen who was related to the engineer Edvard Agner Køj Petersen mentioned above.
 The total number of Atofon-boxes made is unknown today, but fortunately a few have been preserved by collectors.

 After the development of Atofon, which was very typical maybe even American in design of the era, Tage Engbæk tried to develop a very unique mechanism driven by hydraulic pressure.
 It was no immediate success, and Tage Engbæk waited a few years before he tried again.
 Then he managed in cooperation with engineer Niels Overgaard to develop a stable hydraulic mechanism, which has never been seen before or after in the history of jukeboxes.
 Both Tage Engbæk and Niels Overgaard, who for years had been working in a firm owned by Kai Ginge Nielsen, were experts in the use of hydraulic pressure.
 The 48-selection Superno Automat-Grammofon with an amplifier built by Johannes Jacobsen was made in the very early fifties in the small town Kirke-Værløse outside Copenhagen, and it was certainly unique in both design and mode of operation.
 About thirty machines were made and operated locally, but today none of the machines have been preserved.
 The company Superno A/S later changed its name to Ginge Brand & Elektronik A/S, and the company had no further connection with the jukebox trade.